Philippine Assembly: First Philippine Legislature

 On October 16, 1907, the Philippine Assembly was inaugurated at the Manila Grand Opera House.
 The event was attended both by Taft (then Secretary of War of the United States), and the new Governor-General James Francis Smith.
 The Assembly's rules and organization was modeled on those of the United States House of Representatives.

 While the candidates representing the Nacionalistas won the majority of the seats in the assembly, the maneuvering to the election for the Speaker of the Assembly began, as the Speaker would be the most powerful Filipino in government.
 Quezon and Osmeña focused on aggregating the delegates around Osmeña's leadership, a task that became easier than the two had anticipated.
 With less than two dozen delegates, the Progresistas were not able to elect a Speaker from their ranks and were marginalized from the talks amongst the Nacionalistas.
 Osmeña found two opponents for the Speakership: Gomez who defeated Justo Lukban by 31 votes, and Pedro Paterno.
 However, Gomez's citizenship was questioned, and Paterno found himself to be Osmeña's leading opponent.

 It was proved that Gomez was a Spanish citizen and a new election for his seat was called.
 Gomez still ran in the election and beat Lukban by a larger margin, about 400 votes.
 Gomez was permitted to take his seat, but not after seven months has passed, and after Osmeña was elected Speaker on October 16, 1907, with Quezon as the majority floor leader.

 The defeat of the Progresistas in the elections hastened their downfall; the Nacionalista Party will continue to dominate the elections for the legislature, and the Progresistas, and later their successor the Democratas, will remain in opposition.

 The First Philippine Assembly is best remembered to reigniting efforts towards independence and for improving education in the Philippines.

 Election, qualifications, and responsibility of members

 In the first 1907 election, 80 members were elected in a first past the post electoral system.
 In subsequent elections, 81 members were elected.
 There were three elections: in 1907, in 1909, and in 1912.

-Major issues

-Throughout the Assembly's history, there was conflict in the legislature between the elected Assembly composed entirely of Filipinos and the appointed Commission made up of mostly American officials.